 4. The Directors

 Variety reports that Ben Affleck was approached to direct the film, but he turned the opportunity down.
-Instead, Warner Bros. has tapped John Francis Daley and Jonathan Goldstein, best known for 2015's Vacation and the upcoming Game Night starring Jason Bateman and Rachel McAdams.
+Instead, Warner Bros. has tapped John Francis Daley and Jonathan Goldstein, best known for 2015's Vacation and 2018's Game Night.

-No official date has been set for the film's release, but we do have a vague idea of the production schedule, thanks to a new report from Variety.
-Basically, it seems the studio doesn't think the script is quite ready to be locked in, so there are some extra tweaks being made.
-Now, we're looking at a 2021 release.
+No official date has been set for the film's release, but we do have a vague idea of the production schedule, thanks to a report from Variety.
+Because the script was quite literally flipped and production hasn't even started, we're looking at a 2021 release.
 Sad!